saintskeeper/Kaiju-Dex/data/articles/article4.md

+---
+title: "Dawn of the Augmented Era"
+description: "Dawn of the Augmented Era"
+date: "2023-05-15"
+---

-# Dawn of the Augmented Era:
+# Dawn of the Augmented Era

 ![l3-insubway](/images/article4/L3-in-Subway.png "600, 600")